annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 GPUs use a combination of these approaches amd many others to achieve performance, and each GPU is architected slightly differently.

 Open Computing Language (OpenCL) abstracts away the details of the GPU implementation by defining a C-like language which allows us to express a parallel algorithm abstractly.
-Each different GPU manufacturer then provides its own copilers and drivers that allow the program to be compiled and run on its hardware.
+Each different GPU manufacturer then provides its own compilers and drivers that allow the program to be compiled and run on its hardware.

-To parallelise our array muliplication task we need to divide it into work-items that will be executed in parallel.
+To parallelise our array multiplication task we need to divide it into work-items that will be executed in parallel.
 These are typically very small, as small as they possibly can be (unlike other parallelisation, where you might want to ensure each task is not *too* small so it doesn't waste effort creating threads and communicating).
 The OpenCL compiler and runtime then worry about how best to schedule these work-items.

 We specify how each work-item should be processed by writing an OpenCL kernel.
 You then need to embed the kernel in a host program.
 There are C and C++ bindings defined in the OpenCL standard, but there are unofficial bindings for most major languages, so you can write the host program in almost whatever language you like.